 Where is Beersheba Located?

 Beersheba is a desert city in the southern region of Israel.
 It’s located in the northern tip of the Negev desert, roughly 115 km from Tel Aviv.
 Due to its proximity to the desert, the climate is mostly hot and dry but does get colder in the winter.
 It can also be spelled or referred to as Beer Sheba or Beer Sheva depending on who you are talking to.

 Beersheba, Israel is the 8th most populous metropolitan city in the country.
 It’s also the region’s biggest city and the gateway to the Negev area, which earned it the unofficial nickname of “Capital of the Negev.”
 An interesting fact to note is Beersheba in the Bible was known as “Tel Be’er Sheva.”

-The most accepted view is that it was named after the oath between the biblical figure Abraham and the Philistine king, Abimelech (“Well of the Oath”).
-Another is that the city is named for the seven wells dug by Abraham’s son, Isaac, of which four have been identified (hence, the “Well of the Seven”).
+The most accepted view is that Beersheba is named after the oath between Abraham and the Philistine king, Abimelech (“Well of the Oath”).
+Another is that it’s named for the seven wells dug by Abraham’s son, Isaac, of which four have been identified (hence, the “Well of the Seven”).

 Regardless of its true origin, the city’s citizens have dubbed the city “B7” in reference to the number seven in Beer Sheba.
 Residents have also lovingly used the number seven to name companies and enterprises in the city.